What is the Homestead Exemption?

 What if I missed the Sept.
 13, 2013 Homestead Exemption deadline?

-Homeowners who did not apply for the Homestead Exemption by September 13, 2013, cannot receive the Homestead for Tax Year 2014.
-However, you can apply for the Homestead for Tax Year 2015--the deadline is September 13, 2014
+If you did not apply for the Homestead Exemption in Tax Year 2014, apply for Tax Year 2015--the deadline is September 13, 2014

 Once you have been approved for the Homestead Exemption, it will remain on your property and there is no need to reapply each year.
 The only time the Homestead will be removed is if you sell the property or the deed to the property changes for ANY reason.
 At that point, you must reapply.